MikeGriffinReborn/EntitySpaces/README.md

 ORDER BY o.[OrderID] ASC
 ```

-The out is as follows is ...
+The output is as follows is ...

 |OrderID | TotalQuantity |
 |-|-|